-Ploesti without a scratch, but it was a miracle that they did.
+And between Major Epting and Col. Dessert they got us through Ploesti without a scratch, but it was a miracle that they did.

 We came into the oil fields at about 50 feet and went up to about 75 to bomb.
 The plane I was on was leading the last squadron of the second group over.
 Five miles from the target, heavy anti-aircraft started pounding us.
 When we saw the red flash of those guns we thought we'd never make it.
 We really started praying then.
-We figured that if they started from the bombs and guns of the planes ahead of us.
+We figured that if they started shooting at us with the big guns at that distance, they would surely get us with smaller and more maneuverable batteries.
+We remembered the British anti-aircraft men who had said we'd be dead ducks for anything under a 40 millimeter cannon.
+At our height you could have brought a Liberator down with a shotgun.

 Ploesti was wrapped in a smoke screen which made it very difficult to find the targets.
-When we got over, the refineries were already blazing
+When we got over, the refineries were already blazing from the bombs and guns of the planes ahead of us.